AG-Peter/Ub_dimers_sPRE_XPLOR/README.md

 Repository containing the code for an upcoming publication.

-## Small sample dataset

-A small sample dataset of MD simulations is available under https://sawade.io/Ub_dimers_sPRE_XPLOR/ Please refer to the publication for simulation details and software versions.

 ## System requirements

 OS: Linux

 Software dependencies can be found in `env.yml`.
 Rebuild the environment with `conda env create -f environment.yml`.

 Also, encodermap is needed.
 Install with `pip install encodermap`.

 XPLOR version 3.3

 ## Installation